 One of the most common misconceptions about studying online is that it’s easier than studying on a physical campus.
 This is not the case.
 Studying online requires just as much dedication and brainpower than traditional avenues of learning, except the only person accountable for your success is you.
 First off, make sure you choose a provider who offers access to a mentor: this person will be your lifeline and should be communicated with frequently.
 Secondly, ask for help.
 Successfully studying online is that much easier if you have access to – and make use of – a support system.

-MCI knows that studying online can be difficult if you don’t have the right support structures in place.
+MCI knows that study online degree courses can be difficult if you don’t have the right support structures in place.
 We offer all of our students access to career coaches and wellness mentors to make sure that they thrive while studying our online courses.
 Find out more how MCI can help you to conquer your studies successfully here.